tcorral/Cutter.js/README.md

 *Tip: If you only need to change the style you must put "undefined" where oTexts must be placed.*

 ## Documentation

+(Links will only work if you clone the repo.)

 [API documentation](https://github.com/tcorral/Cutter.js/examples_and_documents/jsdoc/index.html)